 We concluded that we either need to get better at staying on track when having our meetings, or, always book 2-3 extra days around every meeting :) If life allows us, I vote for the last!

-to meet up with her again after far too long time apart!
+Our good friend and collegue Inge Rambags seems to be in the flow most of the time :) It was really great to meet up with her again after far too long time apart! |

 I find this viewpoint interesting and relate it to what often is refered to as "flow" in psychology and especially in performance psychology of various fields.
 This is the state when one is completely absorbed in an activity and things seem to flow without disturbance.
 An important part of it is the total focus on the subject and moment, and - the total lack of focus on oneself.